 For example, if you want email@example.com, an external investigator, to access Vault, you can add her as sarah-solarmora@your_domain.com.

 Note: If you're using Directory Sync to manage your users, you must add external users to your LDAP directory or to Directory Sync so that they aren't automatically removed during synchronization.

 - Create a new admin role with the required Vault privileges.

 - Assign the admin role to external users as needed.

 These external users do not require a Vault license.

-For the Vault administrator
+For the Vault user

 To help external users get started in Vault: